 As soon as I heard all this information, I made Nick the “presidente” (leader) of Costa Rica (the grouping of desks on my left) on my seating chart.
 Any kid who insists on being given the chance to take Spanish against all the adults in his life deserves to be presidente, in my opinion.

 Other than that, I didn’t treat Nick differently from anyone else.
 I was prepared to offer him extra help as needed to make sure he passed, but he didn't need it.
 He learned like gangbusters in my class.
 He participated, did all the written work, and had a big smile on his face every class.

 Nick broke his left wrist riding his bike after the first week of school.
 Being left-handed, he had to do all his written work with his right hand.
-He did every bit.
-I have students not on IEPs with full use of both hands that don’t put half the effort he did into writing stories.
+He laboriously did every bit.
+I have had students (not on IEPs) with full use of both hands that didn’t put half the effort he did into writing stories.

 Nick did awesome in Spanish 1 and went on to succeed just as well in Spanish 2.
 Stories like this one that make me so glad I am a teacher.
 It is my privilege to give access to and encouragement in learning to kids like Nick, because I believe that a kid who has full access to learning has access to the world. :)